Only 30 percent of all change management plans are successful, according to John Kotter’s 1996 landmark book, “Leading Change.”

 5. Do you have the support and approval of management/key stakeholders?

-Once you’ve answered these questions, you can start developing your plan.
+Once you’ve answered these questions, you can start developing your change management plan.

 2. Lack of clear communication

 How are your stakeholders communicating the change?
 Are they open to feedback?
-You need key personnel in your company to back your plan for change and help you implement it.
+You need key personnel in your company to back your change management plan and help you implement it.
 Without their support, your efforts are doomed.

 A lack of communication around the change has negative results on your employees as well.
 If kept in the dark, employees will create and share their own ideas of what they think is going on.
 This leads to rumors and mistrust of management.

-Your employees’ feedback is vital to your change initiative.
+Your employees’ feedback is vital to your change management plan.
 Your employees need open avenues to communicate their concerns, and you need to know if your change is not working as intended, so you can make adjustments.

 3. Not fully understanding how it will affect your employees